Topological Spin Textures Enabling Quantum Transmission

-A critical parameter of the remote entanglement protocol is the operation time, which comprises three parts: the durations of two local two-qubit gates and the transit time of the DW moving from the first to the second spin qubit.
+A critical parameter of the remote entanglement protocol is the operation time, which comprises three parts: the durations of two local two-qubit gates and the transit time of the DW.
 As shown in Fig.~\ref{fig2}(d), the total operational time resides in the nanosecond regime for qubit separations on the order of micrometers and coupling strengths in the MHz range.
 The DW-spin qubit gate time, determined by $\sim \hbar l/\mathcal{J}$, is on the order of several nanoseconds for a quantum dot size of 10 nm and $\mathcal{J}/h \approx 100$ MHz.
 Meanwhile, the DW transit time spans tens of nanoseconds for a spin qubit separation of approximately 1 $\mu$m.
-Our complete protocol, therefore, operates robustly within the rapid nanosecond regime.
+Our complete protocol, therefore, operates within the rapid nanosecond regime.

-We emphasize that this remote entanglement generation can be interestingly turned on or off on-demand by switching the DW initial state.
-Specifically, with the initial spin qubits in state $\ket{\uparrow}_1\ket{\uparrow}_2$, flipping the DW initial state from $\ket{\downarrow}_{\text{dw}}$ to $\ket{\uparrow}_{\text{dw}}$ changes the outcome from the Bell state to a product state $\ket{\uparrow}_1\ket{-\mathcal{S}^\dagger\vb n}_2$ under exactly the \textit{same} protocol that we described above.
-Similar entanglement switching can be achieved with other initial states, which are discussed in detail in the SM~\cite{racetrack_sm}.
-Such on-demand control of remote entanglement generation can enable \textit{adaptive} quantum information processing in scalable quantum devices.
+Instead of varying the DW velocity to change its interaction time with the spin qubits, one may alternatively adjust the effective coupling $\mathcal{J}$ using local electric fields by repositioning the spin qubit relative to the racetrack~\cite{burkard2023semiconductor}.
+This approach allows the realization of a $\sqrt{\text{iSWAP}}$ gate, and subsequently an iSWAP gate of the hybrid DW-spin qubit, while maintaining a constant DW velocity throughout the entire protocol.

+{We stress that, beyond entanglement generation, mobile DWs also enable the implementation of distant two-qubit gates, such as the $\sqrt{\text{iSWAP}}$ gate~\cite{racetrack_sm}, offering a scalable route to universal quantum computing.
+This approach circumvents the limitations of magnon-mediated schemes~\cite{hetenyi2022long} by moving the DW back and forth: the quantum state of the first qubit is transferred to the DW, which then interacts with a distant qubit to perform an entangling gate before returning to transfer the DW state back to the first qubit.
+This protocol effectively realizes a $\sqrt{\text{iSWAP}}$ gate between remote spin qubits.}